mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 ---
 layout: post
 comments: true
-title: "Unsupervised Representation Learning for NLP"
+title: "New Generation of Unsupervised Representation Learning Using Transformers"
 date: 2019-08-01 00:15:06
 tags: nlp review long-read
 image: "A3C_vs_A2C.png"